yanana/scala-style/scaladoc/index.rst

 ~~~~~~~

 If a class should be created using it's companion object, indicate as such after the description of the class
-(though provide details of construction in the companion object).
+(though leave the details of construction to the companion object).
 Unfortunately, there is no way to create
 a link to the companion object, however the generated scaladoc will create a link for you.

 If the class should be created using a constructor, document it using the ``@constructor`` syntax::